jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 9. Leave the browser window open.

-You have successfully modified the audio-conferencing settings for Katie Jordan.
+You have successfully modified the audio-conferencing settings for Isaiah Langer.

 ### Task 5 - Assign a dial out policy